Frequently Asked Questions

 What types of wealth are subject to Zakat?

-Zakat applies to: cash and bank balances, gold and silver (including jewelry in a minority of scholarly opinions), stocks and investments, business inventory, agricultural produce, and livestock.
-Personal items like your home, car, furniture, and clothes are not zakatable.
+Zakat applies to cash and bank balances, gold and silver (including jewelry according to some scholars), shares and investments, trade goods, agricultural produce, and livestock.
+Personal belongings such as one’s home, vehicle, furniture, and clothing are exempt.

 What is the Nisab and how is it calculated?

-Nisab is the minimum wealth threshold.
-You can use either the gold standard (85 grams of pure gold) or silver standard (595 grams of pure silver).
-Our calculator shows both values converted to your currency using current market prices.
-Some scholars recommend using the lower threshold (usually silver) to be more cautious.
+The Nisab is the minimum threshold of wealth.
+It can be determined based on either the gold standard (85 grams of pure gold) or the silver standard (595 grams of pure silver).
+Our calculator displays both values, converted into your currency according to current market prices.
+The majority of scholars consider the gold standard as the reference, while others recommend, as a precaution, adopting the lower threshold, generally that of silver.

 What's the difference between Zakat and Sadaqah?